RBSystems/telnet-microservice/readme.md

 The service is meant to facilitate telnet connections and commands by proxy.
 Specifically designed for communication with Crestron systems.

+Active endpoints are

+* `POST:/sendCommand`
+* `POST:/sendCommandConfirm`

-The only active endpoint is `POST:/sendCommand` with a JSON payload in the form of
+both with a JSON payload in the form of
 ```
 {
 	"IPAddress":	"IPAddress of target",